net00-1/SW-DLT/README.md

 ## Planned Changes

-- Implement password & username prompt to be able to download private content with Gallery-dl
-- Standard loading indicators for progress
+- Implement feature to read URLs from files
 - Migrate shortcut to Jelly

 ## Disclaimers